25 Sep Behavioral Health tips during Covid-19

 Get Help If Necessary

-If you have worsening mental health symptoms such as severe depression or increasing substance abuse, it’s important to get help and not assume they will go away.
-You have several options for getting help when you feel like your mental health is deteriorating.
+If you have worsening behavioral health symptoms such as severe depression or increasing substance abuse, it’s important to get help and not assume they will go away.
+You have several options for getting help when you feel like your behavioral health is deteriorating.

 • Contact a close friend or family member